 What happens if I go abroad with no travel insurance?

-There is technically no legal requirement to get travel insurance before going abroad.
+There is technically no legal requirement to buy travel insurance before going abroad.
 However, if you run into any emergencies that you are not covered you could end up with a hefty bill, and potentially no way of paying it off.
 Even the best-planned trips can be turned upside down by unexpected accidents, illnesses, cancellations, and so on.
-For the amount of things it covers, travel insurance is almost always a worthwhile investment.
-After all, as the saying goes, it’s better to be safe than sorry.
+For the amount of things it covers, travel insurance is almost always a worthwhile investment and as the saying goes, it’s better to be safe than sorry.

 Get 20% off your travel insurance quote from Staysure